5G-ERA/docs/README.md

 # 1. Introduction:

-The aim of the CROP package is the seamless integration and easy to use solution for ROS robots to utilice and offload on-demand to the digital enviroment i.e Edge or Clouds, in order to complete their given tasks faster, eficiently and with greater computational capabilities using cloud-computer and containerisation & orchestration technologies.
+The aim of the CROP package is the seamless integration and easy to use solution for ROS robots to utilise and offload on-demand to the digital environment i.e Edge or Clouds, in order to complete their given tasks faster, more efficiently and with greater computational capabilities using cloud-computing, containerisation and orchestration technologies.
 In addition, CROP supports various 5G slicing technologies.
-CROP provides a vendor-free solution for ROS to extend its connectivity in a various of ways that solve some of the main problems like single network domain and administration access to the network.
+CROP provides a vendor-free solution for ROS to extend its connectivity to solve some of the main problems like single network domain and administration access to the network.

 ## 1.1 CROP Target audience:

-CROP is developed as a solution to the ROS-Developer and provides and abstraction layer that allows for easy hands-on experience with cloud-computing addressing the main limitations of ROS connecivity and security issues with regards to the networking implementation.
+CROP is developed as a solution to the ROS Developers and provides and abstraction layer that allows for easy hands-on experience with cloud-computing addressing the main limitations of ROS connectivity and security concerning the networking implementation.

 ## 1.2 Why to use CROP - Use cases:

-Significant effort has been done by the new ROS 2 to solve some of the problems of its predecesor and introducing DDS as the main connectivity mechanism.
-However, ROS 2 still limited to structured/industry enviroments where:
+Significant effort has been done by the new ROS 2 to solve some of the problems of its predecessor and introducing DDS as the main connectivity mechanism.
+However, ROS 2 is still limited to structured/industry environments where:

-    - QoS is fixed.
+- QoS is fixed,
-    - Networkm topology is static.
+- Network topology is static,
-    - Single domain.
-    - Single administration.
+- Networks work under single domain and single administration,

+This, however, limits the robots ability to operate using cloud-native resources and forces robots to use solutions like VPN to enable connection to external services running outside of LAN.

-This, however, limits ROS robots to approach the more realistic use cases and use cloud-native design further done VPN solutions.
+[//]: # (This, however, limits ROS robots to approach the more realistic use cases and use cloud-native design further done VPN solutions.)

 Reality imposes the following rules:

 - QoS changes constantly.
 - Network topology is dynamic.
 - Multi-domains co-exits.
 - Multi administration with different security requirements.

 Following are some use-cases where CROP comes in handy.